 While the view from the bar top might look a little different, both Maui and Portland enjoy world-class restaurants and bars, perfect for the inner foodie (and drinkie?) in all of us.
-From the intimate, 7 course Chef’s Table event at the Mill House Restaurant to Portland’s Expatriate restaurant and bar, serving up delicious craft cocktails and “drinking snacks,” anyone who values fresh flavor with a flare will enjoy foodie adventures throughout Maui and Portland.
+From the intimate, multi-course Chef’s Table event at the Mill House Restaurant to Portland’s Expatriate restaurant and bar, serving up delicious craft cocktails and “drinking snacks,” anyone who values fresh flavor with a flare will enjoy foodie adventures throughout Maui and Portland.

 Damn Good Coffee

 One thing most people can agree on is a damn good cup’a coffee, am I right?
 Residents in Maui and Portland have their fair share of amazing choices, including Maui’s Upcountry gem Grandma’s Coffee House and the newly reopened Paia Bay Coffee.
 That being said, nothing beats a cup of coffee from freshly roasted beans, much of which is harvested from plants only feet away from the roaster.
-Yes, we’re talking about Mill House Coffee Roasting Company at the Maui Tropical Plantation.

 Portlanders can enjoy the fact that four of their local coffee roasters recently made the list of America’s 50 Best Coffee Shops, including Heart, Barista, Stumptown and Coava.
 ‘Cause you know what goes well with caffeine?
 LIFE, brah.

 While Maui and Portland certainly didn’t choose to be located near jaw-dropping natural scenery, we don’t tend to hear many complaints.
-Maui offers residents otherworldly hikes, stunning sunset and sunrise views and unreal stargazing from atop the 10,000 foot summit of the world’s largest dormant volcano in Haleakala National Park, among a long list of other postcard-worthy sights, while Portland offers residents a city escape with driveable outdoor attractions like the Columbia River Gorge, Mount Hood, Oregon Coast, Wine Country, Sauvie Island, Fort Vancouver and more.
+Maui offers residents otherworldly hikes, stunning sunset and sunrise views and unreal stargazing from atop the 10,000-foot summit of the world’s largest dormant volcano in Haleakala National Park, among a long list of other postcard-worthy sights, while Portland offers residents a city escape with driveable outdoor attractions like the Columbia River Gorge, Mount Hood, Oregon Coast, Wine Country, Sauvie Island, Fort Vancouver and more.